 So it would have been easy to pass on the chance to hear some new prophet proclaim that the Kingdom of God had finally arrived.
 And then, having heard this message, they could have rolled their eyes and chuckled about how they hoped that this Kingdom would put more fish in the lake.
 Or they could have made excuses that this was all very interesting, but following the wandering rabbi from Nazareth was more suitable for single men with no mouths to feed.

-No, when Jesus invited them to learn to catch men instead of Tilapia, they dropped their nets, abandoned their business, and went on the road.
+No, when Jesus invited them to become his disciples and learn to catch men instead of fish, they dropped their nets, abandoned their business, and went on the road.

 Is it wrong to have a family?
 Is it wrong to be in business?
 Are these secular activities inappropriate for a disciple of Jesus?

 Not in the least.
 The Church teaches that we can serve the Lord and grow in holiness through any honest task, whether we be single or married.
-But St. Paul also tells us that the Christian engaged in secular activities must inwardly detach from them: “those who have wives should live as though they have none . . . buyers should conduct themselves as if they owned nothing, and those who make use of the world as though they were not using it, for the world as we know it is passing away.”
-(I Cor 7:29-31)
+But St. Paul also tells us that the Christian engaged in secular activities must inwardly detach themselves from these pursuits and relationships: “those who have wives should live as though they have none . . . buyers should conduct themselves as if they owned nothing, and those who make use of the world as though they were not using it, for the world as we know it is passing away.”
+(I Cor.
+7:29-31)

 The word “secular” means “of this world.”
 Now it is true that God likes this world.
 After all, he created it.
 But when sinful humanity gets a hold of the things of this passing world, it doesn’t want to let go.
 It becomes engrossed, absorbed, consumed with it to the neglect of what lasts forever, namely the Kingdom of God.

 Detachment does not mean that you shouldn’t enjoy your secular pursuits and approach them with energy and enthusiasm.
-It just means that your daily activity must be placed on the altar, offered up to God as a living sacrifice.
-And you must be ever ready to walk away from your activities at a moment’s notice, should Jesus call you to do so.
+It just means that your possessions, your relationships and all your daily activities must be placed on the altar, offered up to God as a living sacrifice.
+And you must be ever ready to walk away from everything at a moment’s notice, should Jesus call you to do so.

 Moments of truth will come to test just how serious we about living for God rather than for sports, careers and even families.